isl-org/unifi3d/README.md

 ./setup_unifi3d.sh
 ```

+**Note:**
+By default, the latest Pytorch version is used.
+For our experiments, we used Pytorch 2.7.1 and torchvision 0.22.1.
+Please modify the requirements_xxx.txt file to fix a version.

-**Note:** Some components, such as dataset creation and user study scripts, require additional dependencies not installed by the setup script:
+Some components, such as dataset creation and user study scripts, require additional dependencies not installed by the setup script:
 - Blender 4.1 (ensure it is available in your `PATH`)

 For alternative installation methods (using venv, manual step-by-step setup, etc.), refer to our [setup guide](docs/setup_guide.md).